vtex-apps/kelkoo/docs/README.md

 ### Using VTEX App Store

-1. Access the **Apps** section in your account's admin page and look for the Kelkoo box;
+1. Access the **Apps** section in your account's admin page and look for the Kelkoo box.
-2. Then, click on the **Install** button;
+2. Click on the **Install** button.
-3. You'll see a warning message about needing to enter the necessary configurations.
-Scroll down and type in your Kelkoo Shop ID and Kelkoo product country identifier in the `Kelkoo` field.
+3. Fill out the mandatory fields with your Kelkoo shop ID and the product country identifier.
 4. Click on **Save**.

+> ⚠️ *The shop ID and the product country identifier should be provided by Kelkoo.*

 ### Using VTEX IO Toolbelt

 1. [Install](https://vtex.io/docs/recipes/development/installing-an-app/) the `vtex.kelkoo@1.x` app.
 You can confirm that the app has now been installed by running `vtex ls` again.
 2. Access the **Apps** section in your account's admin page and look for the Kelkoo box.
-Once you find it, click on the box.
+3. Click on the **Install** button.
-3. Fill in the `Kelkoo` field with your Kelkoo Shop ID and Kelkoo product country identifier.
+4. Fill out the mandatory fields with your Kelkoo shop ID and the product country identifier.
-4. Click on **Save**.
+5. Click on **Save**.

+> ⚠️ *The shop ID and the product country identifier should be provided by Kelkoo.*

 <!-- DOCS-IGNORE:start -->
 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->